SpecFlowOSS/SpecFlow/docs/Contribute/LocalSetup.md

 This environment variable controls the behaviour if MSBuild reuses processes.
 Setting to 1 disables this behaviour.

-See https://github.com/Microsoft/msbuild/wiki/MSBuild-Tips-&-Tricks for more info about it.
+See [here](https://github.com/Microsoft/msbuild/wiki/MSBuild-Tips-&-Tricks) for more info.